ervasevim/b2b-order-management/README.md

 ## API Postman Collection

-Postman collection dosyasını aşağıdaki linkten indirip kullanabilirsiniz:
+You can download and use the Postman collection file from the following link:

 [Postman Collection](postman/B2B-Order-Management.postman_collection.json)